slipstream/SlipStream/README.md

 $ mvn jetty:run-war
 ```

-If the last command return an error like `JettyRunWarMojo : Unsupported major.minor version 51.0` please have a look here: [Configuring Maven to use Java 7 on Mac OS X](http://www.jayway.com/2013/03/08/configuring-maven-to-use-java-7-on-mac-os-x/).
+If the last command returns an error like `JettyRunWarMojo : Unsupported major.minor version 51.0` please have a look here: [Configuring Maven to use Java 7 on Mac OS X](http://www.jayway.com/2013/03/08/configuring-maven-to-use-java-7-on-mac-os-x/).

 Now that the server’s running, visit
 [http://localhost:8080/](http://localhost:8080/) with your Web browser.